 - Bake for 5 minutes in the oven.
-Remove from oven and with a rubber spatula, quickly nudge any crackers that have sifted back into place.
+Turn off heat.
+Remove from oven and sprinkle the chocolate chips on top.

 - Chill in the refrigerator for about 2 hours to harden.
 Peel away the foil and break into pieces.